Yazdani (surname)

-Yazdani derived from the ancient Persian word Yazdan, meaning deity and gods.
+Yazdani (Persian: یزدانی) derived from the ancient Persian word Yazdan, meaning deity.
+Thus Yazdani means belonging to the deity.

 People with this surname are mainly from the city of Yazd, Yazd province, central Iran.
 However, this surname can be found amongst the people from other parts of Iran such as Kerman, Tabriz, Shiraz, and Taleghan.

 Notable people with the surname include: